guynich/vad_eval_comparison/README.md

 # Installation

 This section describes installation for the code in this repo.

+| Note: on a second computer this install did not run main.py successfully (.so file not found).

 The first step is to clone this repo.
 ```sh